Arturo Benedetti Michelangeli (1920-1995)

 1966-69; USA tour

-1966 After more than fifteen years, he embarks on his third North American tour.
+In 1966, after more than fifteen years, Michelangeli embarks on his third North American tour.
 In Bologna, he gives his first concert with Sergiu Celibidache.
 In the presence of Pope Paul VI, he performs his third Vatican concert with Agostino Orizio

-A year later, on January 21st, 1966, he returned to play in Carnegie Hall for the first time in 15 years.
-A few days earlier [6 January] his performance of Beethoven’s Emperor with William Steinberg and the New York Philharmonic drew raves, and was captured on tape by a musical bootlegger.
+On 21 January, 1966, he returned to play in Carnegie Hall for the first time in 15 years.
+[LISTEN] A few days earlier [6 January] his performance of Beethoven’s Emperor with William Steinberg and the New York Philharmonic drew raves, and was captured on tape by a musical bootlegger.
 (John Bell Young)

 – André Previn / Chicago Symphony Orchestra